postplayhouse/jekyll.postplayhouse.com/_posts/2015-06-04-spotlight-lori-berg.md

 ---
 layout: spotlight-series
 title:  "In The Spotlight: Lori Berg"
-excerpt: "Enjoying her first experience working at Post Playhouse, Lori tells us a little bit about creativity, story-telling, and what it means to be a director."
+excerpt: "Enjoying her first experience at Post, Lori tells us a bit about creativity, story-telling, and what it means to be a director."
-# image: /images/2015/lori-berg.jpg
+image: /images/2015/lori-giving-notes.jpg
 ---

 <div class="preface">Lori Berg is the co-director for our first production of the summer, <em>The Best Little Whorehouse in Texas</em>.
+In honor of the opening of the show tomorrow, she is our featured company member for the Spotlight Series today.
 She is thoroughly enjoying her first Post Playhouse experience and tells us a little bit about it and about herself as well.</div>

 ---